-165 2.43 One-way and two-way coupling
+2.4 One-way and two-way coupling

-Coupling techniques can be used to link two or more models to allow one-way data exchange, for example, between a hydrological model and an ocean model.
-That wayIn this approach, external forcing is reduced to fewer-a limited set of variables, simplifying computational requirements but potentially overlooking key-Limitations of this approach include processes that cannot be resolved at the land-sea interface.
-Additionally, it requires and the need to extending the ocean domain 170 limits boundaries far landwardinland, beyond the limit of tide and storm-surge propagation.
-While some parameterizations (cf. Section 2.2) or use of unstructured grids (cf. Section 2.3) can partly alleviate these shortcomings, Iin a compound flooding context, two-way coupled models are preferred because both land and ocean processes can be represented along with their interactions (Bao et al., 2022; Cheng et al., 2010).
-When adding The inclusion of momentum flux exchanges between land and ocean processes, the ability to reproduce improves the simulation of estuarine water levels in the estuary is enhanced by 175 capturing nonlinear feedbacks between runoff and residual ocean water levels.
-In a case study of Hurricane Florence, (Bao et al., (2022) achieved significant improvement in simulated water levels (20%-40% at the head of Cape Fear River Estuary) during the post-hurricane period by using a two-way coupled model, compared to a stand-alone and linked (one-way coupled) approach. - Moreover, with seamless grid transitions between the different models, flexibility and cross scale capabilities are augmented (Zhang et al., 2016).
+155 Coupling techniques can be used to link two or more models to allow one-way data exchange, for example, between a hydrological model and an ocean model.
+In this approach, external forcing is reduced to a limited set of variables, simplifying computational requirements but potentially overlooking key processes at the land-sea interface.
+Additionally, it requiresextending the ocean domain boundaries far inland, beyond the limit of tide and storm-surge propagation.
+While some parameterizations (cf. Section 2.2) or use of unstructured grids (cf. Section 2.3) can partly alleviate these shortcomings, in a compound flooding context, two-way coupled models are preferred because both land and ocean processes can be represented along with their interactions (Bao et al., 2022; Cheng et al., 2010).
+The inclusion of momentum flux exchanges between land and ocean improves the simulation of estuarine water levels by capturing nonlinear feedbacks between runoff and residual ocean water levels.
+In a case study of Hurricane Florence, Bao et al. (2022) achieved significant improvement in simulated water levels (20%-40% at the head of Cape Fear River Estuary) during the post-hurricane period by using a two-way coupled model, compared to a stand-alone and linked (one-way coupled) approach.

-180 Alternative approaches for assessing the risk of compound flooding have been proposed, including integrated hydrodynamic and machine learning methods to predict water level dynamics (Sampurno et al., 2022).
+Alternative approaches for assessing the risk of compound flooding have been proposed, including integrated hydrodynamic and machine learning methods to predict water level dynamics (Sampurno et al., 2022).
 Such approaches are particularly valuable in data-scarce regions, where developing fully calibrated, computationally intensive models can be impractical or infeasible.

-185 3 Data sources
+170 3 Data sources